From Big Ball of Mud to Modulith: Introducing and keeping a clean architecture in PHP with Deptrac

 Congratulations, you have successfully set up a basic deptrac configuration to enforce vertical architectural boundaries in your PHP monolith!

-Usually, that’s only the first step, since allowing to call all classes in Core and PackageB from PackageA is not a good idea, as it will lead to a lot of dependencies between the packages.
+Usually, that’s only the first step, since allowing to call all classes in Infrastructure and Payment from Order is not a good idea, as it will lead to a lot of dependencies between the packages.

 Like what you read?